Marty Morell

 Marty Morell (born February 25, 1944) is a jazz drummer who was a member of the Bill Evans Trio for seven years—longer than any other drummer.
 Before joining Evans, he worked with the Al Cohn-Zoot Sims Quintet, Red Allen, Gary McFarland, Steve Kuhn, and Gábor Szabó.

 Career

-From 1968 to 1974, he was in a trio with pianist Bill Evans and bassist Eddie Gómez.
+According to an interview with Marc Myers, Morell began his career touring with singer Robert Goulet in 1964.
+He was introduced to pianist Bill Evans by bassist Chuck Israels.
+From 1968 to 1974, he was a member of Evans' trio along with bassist Eddie Gómez.
 Peter Pettinger, a biographer of Evans, called Morell "an unsung stalwart of piano trio history":

+[H]e had been responsible for an exceedingly tight unit that could swing and drive relentlessly.
+His control of the twelve-bar sections in a number like "Twelve Tone Tune," for instance, was as snappy and precise as could be.
+At the same time, on ballads, he never failed to provide a listening cushion of the utmost delicacy, seeming to imbue his drums with the ability to breathe of their own volition, and always in expressive union with his leader.

+Some of the important albums he recorded with Evans include The Bill Evans Album, The Tokyo Concert, Since We Met, and Symbiosis.